-Try and use sweet tomatoes that are not very juicy like plum tomatoes (the local Nigerian UTC tomatoes, tomato jos), so as not to flood your dip with liquid.
+Try and use sweet tomatoes that are not very juicy like plum tomatoes (the local Nigerian UTC tomatoes, tomato Jos), so as not to flood your dip with liquid.
 They should be firm and just ripe.

 You do not have to deseed the tomatoes unless they are very juicy.
 Yellow or red onions are good.
 I add a pinch of sugar just to balance any sourness from the tomato.

-Fresh tomato salsa is used as a dip for chips, chapati, sauce for boiled or grilled fish and chicken.
+Fresh tomato salsa is used as a dip for chips, chapati, as a side for boiled or grilled fish and chicken.
 It can also be a lovely accompaniment for a fluffy omelette.

 2 medium tomatoes (1 1/2 cups chopped) 1/2 small onions (1/4 cup chopped) 1 scotch bonnet (deseeded) 1/2 cup baked beans 2 tablespoons lemon juice salt 1/4 teaspoon sugar